 February 11, 2019

 The good news?
-As long as you eat a generally healthy diet, you probably won’t become magnesium-deficient.
+As long as you eat a generally healthy diet, you probably won’t become magnesium-deficient, Well and Good says.

-Some symptoms of magnesium deficiency, according to Women’s Health, include: tingly fingers and toes, flu-like symptoms, having a seizure without a seizure disorder, muscle cramping, mood changes, faster heart beat and constipation.
+Some symptoms of magnesium deficiency, according to Women’s Health, include: tingly fingers and toes, flu-like symptoms, a seizure without seizure disorder, cramped muscles and a stepped-up heart beat.